Yongdusan Park

-Yongdu means "dragon's head" and "san" means "mountain".
-The name is an allusion to the similarity of the mountain park, which is said to resemble a dragon's head.
-The park occupies an area of 69,000 square meters.
+The park is located on a mountain, Yongdusan.
+The mountain previously went by the name Songhyeonsan, and the park was briefly named Unam Park.
+The park occupies an area of 69000 m2.
 It has 70 different species of trees growing in it.

+The park has been witness to significant history especially during the 20th century, and has since been considered a symbol of Busan.
+It formerly hosted a waegwan (Japanese ethnic enclave) during the Joseon period, Ryūtōsan Shrine between the 17th and 20th centuries, and shanty towns of refugees during the Korean War.
+Many of these structures were destroyed by a number of fires.
+Now, a number of historical monuments and attractions are densely packed in the park, which has an elevated and scenic view of Busan.

+Etymology

+The park is located on the mountain Yongdusan.
+The mountain has also previously been called Songhyeonsan (송현산; 松峴山), in reference to the numerous pine trees that dotted the mountain.
+In 1955, the park was renamed Unam Park (우남공원; 雩南公園), after the art name of the first President of South Korea, Syngman Rhee.
+However, the name of the park was changed back after Rhee was ousted in the 1960 April Revolution.

+Yongdu means "dragon's head" and san means "mountain".
+The name is an allusion to the similarity of the mountain park, which is said to resemble the head of a dragon which symbolically protected Busan from wokou (Japanese maritime raiders).

 Features

 One of the highlights of the Yongdusan Park is the statue of Yi Sun-sin, Korea's 16th-century naval hero.
 The park also has a bust of writer Ahn Huijae.
 There is also the commemorative monument for the April 19th anti-government student protests.
 The most conspicuous of the park's feature is the Busan Tower.

 Museum of World Folk Instruments

 The park also contains the Museum of World Folk Instruments.
 The museum is housed in a two-story building and contains exhibits various musical instruments, including instruments made from fruits, human knee bones and, it's said, rat skin.
 The unique feature of the museum is that visitors are allowed to handle and play the instruments on display.